freezer333/web-foundations/web-foundations/src/js/jsintro.md

 THe `parseFloat` function parses a string and returns a number based on the input.
 What happens if the string given to `parseFloat` is

 JavaScript also includes a global object `Number` which has several convenience functions and constants attached to it.

 ### Strings
-in JavaScript, strings are just strings.
+In JavaScript, strings are just strings.
 They aren't arrays of characters (as C, C++, JavaScript, and C# think of them).
 They are first-class data types.

 Strings are immutable, meaning appending strings creates new strings.
 You cannot change individual characters of strings - manipulating them on a character-by-character basis *is* possible using function calls, but each time you modify a string you create a *new* string.
 This can have significant performance implications when taken to the extreme.